The PTA Movie We’ve Been Waiting For Since Boogie Nights

 Here’s a great recent interview with Paul Thomas Anderson . . .

-And here’s a nice director & actor panel after a recent SAG screening . . .
+And here’s another nice director & actor panel after a recent SAG screening . . .

 Or here’s another one after a screening at the Regal Union Square . . .